FranciscoKloganB/package-starter/README.md

 npm run release -- --release-as major
 ```

+#### What should I do before releasing?

+You should run a healthy amount of automated tests and ideally, test your
+library on a dummy-app, if it is somewhat complex; If it is a simple utility
+library you can tweak `./app/index.ts` and use `testpkg.sh` to print some
+`console.log` statements;

 #### What scripts run when releasing?

 When you run `npm run release -- args` a handful of precommand, command, and